tpmmthomas/poml-simulation/docs/experiments.md

 python experiments/complexity_counts.py --plan-only
 ```

-The plan covers **40 distinct (N,K), 24 distinct N+K lengths**, plus repeated
+The validation plan covers 40 distinct `(N,K)` pairs and 24 total lengths.
+To
-fresh-token controls.
-To rebuild the reference ledger from real instrumented
+rebuild the ledger from instrumented DeepProve executions:
-inference/proofs (expensive):

 ```bash
 python experiments/complexity_counts.py --prepare --cuda --device 0 \
   --output-dir experiments/results/complexity-counts
 ```

-The patches instrument the pinned DeepProve/dp-crypto sources.
-The ledger counts
-logical operations, not CPU instructions or wall time.
-Setup work and proof
-verification are excluded.
-Formula terms use S=N+K,
-`U=N²+NK+K(K+1)/2+S²`, `R=NK+K(K−1)/2`,
-`D(S)=123863808+111360S+144S²`, and a vector B_P for each power-of-two padded
-length P. The digest-checked reference matrix is shipped as package data.

-Inference and actual-array reduction counts are checked exactly; other proof
+Inference counts are checked exactly.
+Proof-operation counts are compared with
-components must be within the declared 5% componentwise validation tolerance.
-This tolerance is an implementation guard, not the manuscript's reported
+the declared componentwise tolerance; this is an implementation check, not a
-maximum observed error of 3.1088%.
-The schedule
-belongs to the reference autoregressive graph, **not an exact audit of the
-modified noise/sampling circuit**. `--compare-schedule` validates independent
-ledgers against a frozen matrix; `--analyze <ledger.jsonl>` requires its original
-`run.json` in the selected output directory.
-A reduced fresh check can use
-`--pairs 2:62 --compare-schedule src/poml_sim/data/gpt2_reference_schedule.json`;
-custom campaigns retain context-64 setup capacity.
+claim about the paper's maximum observed error.
+Setup and proof verification
+are excluded, and the reference schedule describes the paper's autoregressive
+graph rather than every extra noise or sampling operation in the modified
+worker.

-Fit nonnegative runtime weights from a completed genuine GPT-2 bank:
+Fit nonnegative runtime weights from a completed genuine measurement bank:

 ```bash
 python experiments/fit_complexity.py \